scottpetrovic/krita-org-hugo/content/en/posts/2013/the-muses-preset-pack.md

 \- Ink & Fx: In principle, this presets aren’t for inking comics (for that see the presets created by Timothee Giet), they are for doing studies or fast sketches.
 We can emulate the markers technique very easily.![](https://lh5.googleusercontent.com/KGlkFCeX09_B7noj0MXvLag9QiWBAOS1kAs3Zv7Mz7HmYlZAZHf36pc2AcBzEQ-eRiWcZvFLCca9fRpjPGoCWo4ZtDpOBP6bvvQ-jFs4Lr5B0R6DK0e562J0)

 \- Oils & water: I use this presets for creating the brushstrokes of wet paint, for giving the painting the look and feel of oil paint and gouache.
 They create expressive effects and they are fast but I don’t recommend the using them at really big sizes: you can easily saturate the resources of even a beefy computer.
-They use the “ascension” sensor for the color-rate.
+They use the "ascension" sensor for the color-rate.

 ![](https://lh3.googleusercontent.com/r0mBZFEJXRRSePfJ1OF4dzD4LpmpKU7s2CKP4r8YhlZO8p1Te4cd7WsPyNbxwFYEBkAdo77bqRDuAHoG2ObvJYjjOqlTBcJLBQYEWoOCFX6HOPvoEAwlXZvn)